WKHAllen/Indigio/README.md

 Indigio will eventually be deployed on [Heroku](https://www.heroku.com/).
 As of now, there are no stable releases, so the app has not been deployed.

-## Where it works
+## Browser Compatibility

 The app has been tested in multiple browsers.
 It works best in Chrome and Electron.
-In Edge and Firefox it works moderately well.
-It does not work at all in Internet Explorer, but IE is completely outdated at this point, so no one should be using it anyway.
+The only problem in Firefox and Edge is that the scrollbars seem not to be styled.
+It does not work at all in Internet Explorer, but no one should be using IE anyway.

 In the future, it will be tested in Safari as well.

+It is highly recommended that users use Chrome if the desktop app is not preferable.

 ## Security concerns